YU-MITC/moodle-mod_kalmediares/README.md

 These plugins provide teachers ability of creating resource and activity modules which use kaltura media in their Moodle courses.
 And, user can embed his/her media into text area (introduction or page content) through the Atto HTML editor.

 Please note that there is a chance this module will not work on some Moodle environment.
 Also, this package is only available in English and Japanese.
 Stay tuned to future versions for other language supports.

 Original plugin package ("Kaltura Video Package") has better functions than ours and is easy to use.
 So that, for customers of the "Kaltura SaaS Edition", use the original plugin package is the better.

-YU Kaltura Media Assignment for Moodle
+YU Kaltura Media Resource for Moodle
 ------

+This is a resource module.
+Teachers can create media play page (embed media) in their courses, and can view students' play/view status.
-This is an activity module.
-Each student can submit a media from their "My Media", and teachers can play submitted medias, and grade each media.
-Aditionally, the student can upload and record new media in submission page.
+Teachers can choose a media player from Kaltura players, and can set player's size (dimension).
+Aditionally, the teacher can upload and record new media in resource editing page.
+Students can play the embedded media.
 This plugin is updated with stable releases.
-To follow active development on GitHub, click [here](https://github.com/YU-MITC/moodle-mod_kalmediaassign/).
+To follow active development on GitHub, click [here](https://github.com/YU-MITC/moodle-mod_kalmediares/).

 Requirements
 ------